 If you have a little backyard space, start your own organic fruit crops this year.
 How about apples and pears?
 There are many different varieties available.
 Do a little research in your area and see which types local growers are having success with – or ask at your local garden centre.

-If you are in the UK and prefer to buy online, Thompson & Morgan has this wonderful collection of fruit trees on special offer at the moment saving nearly £20.
+If you’re in the UK and prefer to buy online, Thompson & Morgan has this wonderful Patio Tree on Amazon UK.

 Here’s an extract from one of my growing guides – Apples and Pears – I’ll P.S. the details